 There are 2 different kinds of retail barcodes.
-EAN-13 barcodes are most common throughout the world, however in North America (USA & Canada) UPC-A Barcodes are more common.
-These work in the same way as EAN-13 barcodes and are used on all products except for books and magazines, but, they only have 12 digits.
-If you are selling your product predominantly in the USA or Canada, then we recommend you get a UPC-A Barcode.
+EAN-13 barcodes are most common throughout the world.
+However, in North America (USA & Canada), UPC-A Barcodes are more common.
+These work in the same way as EAN-13 barcodes and are used on all products except for books and magazines, but they only have 12 digits.
+If you are selling your product predominantly in the USA or Canada, we recommend getting a UPC-A Barcode.
 The differences between these retail barcodes can be seen in detail here.

 How to get a UPC Barcode?

 It is also possible to change the size of the barcode if this is required.
-You can either request in the additional information section the size you would like, or change the size yourself.
+You can either request the size you would like or change the size yourself in the additional information section.
 If you are planning on changing the size at all, please refer to our barcode specifications page.
 The overall barcode size shouldn’t dip below 30X20mm if it can be avoided.